-We follow these principles in all we do to produce food for our family and for our customers.
+We follow these principles in all we do to produce food for our family and our community.
+Real food, produced organically for our community.
 No short cuts, no compromises.

 Back in 1995, Anita set up a card table full of herbs at the Naperville Farmers Market.
 The herbs expanded into salad greens and more vegetables.
 Eventually, Brian joined the effort by producing the first batch of pastured meat chickens and the rest is history.
 Broad Branch Farm became a popular stop at the market for organic vegetables, eggs and meat.